cult-of-coders/grapher/docs/linking_collections.md

 To define the link illustrated in the example above, we create a separate `links.js` file that is imported separately outside the collection module.
-We need to define the links in their own module, after all collections have been defined, because there will be situations where 2 collections import each other, leading to some strange behaviors.
+We need to define the links in their own module, after all collections have been defined, because there will be situations where, when you define the links where you define the collection, 2 collections import each other, leading to some strange behaviors.

 ```js
 // file: /imports/db/posts/links.js